klimesf/diploma-thesis/README.md

 ## Modules

+- `java` - Java implementation of the framework
-- `business-context` - Contains Java implementation of framework for business context rules sharing.
+  - `business-context` - Implementation of framework for business context rules sharing.
-- `business-context-grpc` - Contains communication implementation using [GRPC](https://grpc.io/) for the Java framework.
+  - `business-context-grpc` - Business context communication implementation using [GRPC](https://grpc.io/) for the Java framework.
 - `example` - Contains example e-commerce system implemented using the business context sharing framework.